 The Swiss central bank raised its reference rate by 0.75 percentage points, from -0.25% to +0.5%.
 On June 16, the issuing entity took a first step towards a normalization of monetary policy with a half point rally.

-, the issuing institution “in the face of inflationary pressure that has increased again”.
+for this decision, the issuing institution “in the face of inflationary pressure that has increased again”.
 The SNB warned that it was not “excluded that further rate hikes may be necessary.”

 Watch against the franc

 Regarding the franc, the Swiss central bank stressed that it remains “ready to be active in the foreign exchange market if necessary to ensure appropriate market conditions.”
 Therefore, the SNB could buy or sell foreign currency to control the evolution of the national currency.